MattOpen/RSEHtmlModule/README.md

 * http://www.duritsteel.de

 #License
-This plugin and all code contained is Copyright 2014 MattOpen, Germany.
-You are granted a license to use this code / software as you wish, free of charge and free of restrictions under the MIT license.
+This plugin and all code contained is Copyright 2014 [exponde](www.exponde.com), Germany.
+You are granted a license to use this code / software as you wish, free of charge and free of restrictions under the MIT license

 This project is updated and maintained by:
 MattOpen http://www.mattopen.com